Bruce Milne: Career

 While still running Au-Go-Go as it put out more records by bands like Little Murders, Harem Scarem, the Zimmermen and many others, Milne went back to 3RRR with Phil Brophy to launch, in 1985, the long-running, cult pop culture program Eeek!
-Au-Go-Go expanded in the mid-'80s to start locally releasing recordings by emerging international acts like Sonic Youth, Mudhoney, Tav Falco's Panther Burns and Big Black, and then in the '90s tapped into a whole new wave of local underground bands like the Meanies, Spiderbait and Magic Dirt, before a split between Milne and Moon precipitated the label's demise.
-Au-Go-Go released one of the great Australian debut singles, God's "My Pal."
+Au-Go-Go expanded in the mid-'80s to start locally releasing recordings by emerging international acts like Sonic Youth, Mudhoney, Tav Falco's Panther Burns and Big Black, and then in the '90s, local underground bands like the Meanies, Spiderbait and Magic Dirt, before a split between Milne and Moon precipitated the label's demise.

-In the late '80s, Milne went into partnership with another old friend Peter Lawrance to open the Kill City crime bookshop.
-Kill City was itself another important cultural phenomenon, not only as a retail outlet but again, like Missing Link and Au-Go-Go, as a fulcrum to which fans and writers from all round the world beat a path, and as a venue for events, with a Sydney store eventually coming under the management of Clinton Walker.
-Kill City was an important feed into the establishment of the Ned Kelly Awards for Australian crime writing in the late '90s, and the shop also spawned David Honeybee's fanzine Crime Factory.
+In the late '80s, Milne went into partnership with Peter Lawrance to open the Kill City crime fiction specialist bookshop.
+The shop led to the establishment of the Ned Kelly Awards for Australian crime writing and also spawned David Honeybee's fanzine Crime Factory.

-Milne compiled the series of albums Born Bad that ran to eight volumes celebrating the roots and the aesthetic of Milne's all-time favorite band the Cramps, complete with cover art by Phil Brophy.
-He pioneered links between Australia and the Japanese music underground, releasing recordings by bands like the 5.6.7.8s and compilation albums like Tokyo Trashville, and heading up the trans-national label Giant Claw, which released singles by American as well as Japanese and Australian bands.
+Milne produced the eight-volume Born Bad compilation series, celebrating The Cramps, and the Japanese underground compilation Tokyo Trashville.
+He also headed up the trans-national label Giant Claw, which released singles by American as well as Japanese and Australian bands.
 Around this period, Milne even played in a band, the Love Moods.